buycycle/assistant/README.md

 ## Acknowledgments
 - Thanks to the [Axum](https://github.com/tokio-rs/axum) team for creating a great web framework.
-- This project uses the [OpenAI API](https://beta.openai.com/) for generating chatbot responses.
+- This project uses the [OpenAI API](https://beta.openai.com/) for generating assistant responses.